chirongaA/helbme/README.md

 **HelbMe** operates through a multi-layered system:

-* **SMS Detection**: Automatically scans incoming messages or analyzes uploaded screenshots for HELB-specific scam patterns.
+* **SMS Detection**: Scans uploaded screenshots for HELB-specific scam patterns.
 * **Sender ID Verification**: Extracted via OCR and checked against a whitelist of legitimate HELB sender IDs.
+* **Link verification**: Extracts links embedded in messages which are checked through VirusTotal API.
-* **Alerting**: Flags suspicious messages and sends real-time notifications to the user.
+* **Alerting**: Flags suspicious messages and links in the uploaded message.
-* **User Education**: Provides contextual guidance on how to respond safely and avoid scams.
+* **User education**: Provides contextual guidance on how to respond safely and how to avoid scams.
-* **Reporting**: Users can forward suspected messages to HELB and telcos for verification, creating a feedback loop that improves detection rules over time.

 ---

 ## 📖 Usage

 * Install or deploy HelbMe following the [Installation](#-installation) instructions.
-* Users can allow the system to automatically scan messages or manually upload screenshots.
+* Users manually upload screenshots.
-* Suspicious messages are flagged with in-app alerts and clear instructions.
+* Suspicious messages are flagged with clear instructions on what to do next if they are scams.
-* Users can report suspicious messages directly through the app or via SMS forwarding.
-* HELB and telecommunication authorities receive reports for verification, contributing to ongoing threat mitigation.

 ---